Khor Kok Soon: Shoot-out with police

-On the afternoon of 30 July 1984, 31-year-old Khor Kok Soon and his 43-year-old accomplice, reportedly named Toh Huay Seow, planned to commit armed robbery at Shenton Way.
-Riding a stolen motorcycle, both Khor and Toh headed to Shenton Way, and upon reaching the place, they roamed the area and monitored at least six banks, looking for a target to rob.
+On the afternoon of 30 July 1984, 31-year-old Khor Kok Soon and his 43-year-old accomplice Lim Woo Sung (林武生 Lín Wǔshēng), alias "Toh Huay Seow", planned to commit armed robbery at Shenton Way.
+Riding a stolen motorcycle, both Khor and Lim headed to Shenton Way, and upon reaching the place, they roamed the area and monitored at least six banks, looking for a target to rob.
 The pair's intention was not to rob a bank, but to rob any people who carried huge amounts of cash to the bank.

-By the time the pair went to the sixth bank, a team of police officers were already arriving at that area due to a tip-off about the presence of armed robbers at Shenton Way.
-When Khor went inside the bank to search for targets to rob, Toh was approached by police and he was arrested.
+By the time the pair went to the sixth bank, a team of police officers were already arriving due to a tip-off about the presence of armed robbers at Shenton Way.
+When Khor went inside the bank to search for targets to rob, Lim was approached by police and he was arrested.
 As for Khor, he was followed by two police detectives, Corporal Quek Chek Kwang (郭志光 Guō Zhìguāng) and Sergeant Lim Kiah Chin (林家振 Lín Jiāzhèn).
-After stalking Khor for some distance on the streets, both Sergeant Lim and Corporal Quek proceeded to restrain Khor, who brandished his gun, a .22 Browning automatic pistol, and pointed it at the two officers after breaking free of their grip.
+After stalking Khor for some distance on the streets, both Sergeant Lim and Corporal Quek proceeded to restrain Khor, who brandished his gun, a .22 Browning Hi-Power, and pointed it at the two officers after breaking free of their grip.
 Afterwards, Khor made his escape.

-While the two policemen gave chase after Khor, Khor ran onto the road and he attempted to climb onto a passing lorry, and he threatened the driver on gunpoint to drive him to safety.
+While the two policemen gave chase after Khor, Khor ran onto the road and he attempted to climb onto a passing lorry, threatening the driver at gunpoint to drive him to safety.
 While Khor tried to enter the lorry, he first discharged his gun at one of the two officers, Sergeant Lim, who was the nearest behind him.
-The shot missed Sergeant Lim, and several shots were exchanged between Khor and the two officers, who were joined by a third policeman, Senior Inspector (SI) Cyril Sta Maria, who was not involved in the operation to capture Khor and Toh but happened to be driving by while off-duty.
-After the shoot-out, Khor managed to get into the lorry, and it drove off despite the police giving chase behind it.
+The shot missed Sergeant Lim, and several shots were exchanged between Khor and the two officers, who were joined by a third policeman, Senior Inspector (SI) Cyril Sta Maria, who was not involved in the operation to capture Khor but happened to be driving by while off-duty.
+After the shoot-out, Khor managed to get into the lorry, and it drove off despite the police giving chase.